manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 Here we have used an :class:`.ExactModel` which takes a function ``calc_func`` to apply on the :class:`.Scatterer` (we have used :func:`.calc_holo` here).
-The :class:`.ExactModel` is the default for :func:`.fit` but HoloPy also includes :class:`.AlphaModel` and :class:`.PerfectLensModel`, which describe specific models of hologram image formation.
-They take additional parameters that allow for a more sophisticated calculation than a basic call to :func:`.calc_holo`.
-Of course, these extra parameters can also be fit by defining them as :class:`.Prior` objects.
+The :class:`.ExactModel` isn't actually the default when we call :func:`.fit` directly.
+Instead, HoloPy uses an :class:`.AlphaModel`, which includes an additional fitting parameter to control the hologram contrast intensity - the same as calling :func:`.calc_holo` with a `scaling` argument.
+HoloPy also includes a :class:`.PerfectLensModel`, which is a more sophisticated description of hologram image formation and depends on the acceptance angle of the objective lens.
+You can fit for the extra parameters in these models by defining them as :class:`.Prior` objects.

 The model in our example has read in some metadata from ``data_holo``